Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.01 What You'll Build - DBANK (Inspired by Compound)/README.md

 As programmers, we constantly encounter new programming languages and paradigms.
 It is a great exercise in programmer flexibility to learn new languages quickly and adapt to them.

 Once you are ready, proceed to the next lesson to start learning all about Motoko and how to build your very own decentralized application on the Internet Computer Protocol (ICP).

+## Key Takeaways

+- Built a decentralized finance (DeFi) application inspired by the Compound protocol.
+- Learned about the Motoko programming language designed for Internet Computer smart contracts.
+- Understood the basics of money market protocols allowing lending and borrowing of tokens.
+- Recognized the importance of programmer flexibility in learning new languages like Motoko.